 The Corporation wishes to assure employees and officers that the Corporation will not discharge, demote or suspend an employee or officer who, in good faith, brings forward reasonable concerns about actual or potential violations of laws, rules or regulations, or the Code.

-The Corporation has established the Accounting Complaints Handling Procedures, to allow employees to report complaints or concerns about the Corporation or any of its wholly owned subsidiaries regarding these matters, and to ensure that such reports are investigated promptly and thoroughly.
+The Corporation has established the Accounting Complaints Handling Procedures, to allow employees to report complaints or concerns about the Corporation (including any of its wholly owned subsidiaries) regarding these matters, and to ensure that such reports are investigated promptly and thoroughly.
 Please refer to the Accounting Complaints Handling Procedures for examples of possible concerns regarding accounting, internal accounting controls or auditing matters, and for instructions on reporting procedures.
 Employees may report any complaint or concern anonymously, although the Corporation’s ability to fully investigate an anonymous report may be limited if it is unable to obtain additional information.

 Any questions regarding the Code and its application or interpretation should be directed to a supervisor or the General Counsel, as appropriate.

-The Code applies to all directors, officers and employees of the Corporation.
+The Code applies to all Directors, officers and employees of the Corporation.
 An individual who violates the Code may face disciplinary action up to and including termination of his or her office or employment with the Corporation without notice.
 A violation of the Code may also violate certain securities laws.
 If it appears that an individual may have violated such securities laws, the Corporation may refer the matter to the appropriate regulatory authorities.
 This could lead to penalties, fines or imprisonment.

-Directors and executive officers are reminded that the Canadian securities regulatory authorities consider that conduct by a director or executive officer which constitutes a material departure from the Code will likely constitute a “material change” within the meaning of National Instrument 51-102 – Continuous Disclosure Obligations.
-National Instrument 51-102 requires every material change report to include a full description of the material change, including: the date of the departure(s); the party(ies) involved in the departure(s); the reason why the Board of Directors has or has not sanctioned the departure(s); and any measures the Board of Directors has taken to address or remedy the departure(s).
+Directors and executive officers are reminded that the Canadian securities regulatory authorities consider that conduct by a Director or executive officer which constitutes a material departure from the Code will likely constitute a “material change” within the meaning of National Instrument 51-102 – Continuous Disclosure Obligations.
+National Instrument 51-102 requires every material change report to include a full description of the material change, including: (a) the date of the departure(s); (b) the party(ies) involved in the departure(s); (c) the reason why the Board of Directors has or has not sanctioned the departure(s); and (d) any measures the Board of Directors has taken to address or remedy the departure(s).

-Each director, officer and employee is to be provided with a copy of the Code and will be required to sign an annual acknowledgement.
-New directors, officers and employees are to be provided with a copy of the Code and will be educated about its importance.
-The Code will be circulated to directors, officers and employees from time to time when appropriate and whenever material changes are made to the Code.
+Each Director, officer and employee is to be provided with a copy of the Code and will be required to sign an annual acknowledgement.
+New Directors, officers and employees are to be provided with a copy of the Code and will be educated about its importance.
+The Code will be circulated to Directors, officers and employees from time to time when appropriate and whenever material changes are made to the Code.

 The Code is supplemented by corporate policies, statements, and procedures, some of which are listed below.